EMU circulation planning for Silesian Railways: case study and a quantum approach: Introduction

-Concluding, although quantum computing promises to solve large NP-hard problems, there is a lack of research on the actual frontier between classical, quantum-inspired and quantum approaches for railway rolling stock planning.
-To fill these research gaps, we investigate this frontier (in the context of QUBO formulation) for a practical railway rolling stock planning problem.
-Our contributions are: \begin{itemize} \item practical ILP/hyper‑graph model with EMU coupling for pre-selected destinations and demand‑driven capacity, \item QUBO mapping and scaling analysis specific to rolling stock, \item empirical comparison ILP vs D‑Wave vs VeloxQ~\cite{tuziemski2025veloxq, tuziemski2025recentquantumruntimedisadvantages, hanussek2025solvingquantuminspireddynamicsquantum, Robertson_2025, pawlowski2025closingquantumclassicalscalinggap} on real data, and \item implications for future hybrid architectures. \end{itemize} To be complete, as stakeholder-driven research, we enrich the model with the bicycles' capacity requirements, as the regional operator, beyond commuters, also serves an increasing number of tourists.
-To place our paper in the literature precisely, please refer to Tab.~\ref{tab::literature_ref}
+Our contributions are: \begin{itemize} \item practical ILP/hyper‑graph model with EMU coupling on predefined trip subsets and demand‑driven capacity (passenger and bicycle), \item QUBO mapping and scaling analysis specific to rolling stock, \item empirical comparison ILP vs D‑Wave quantum hardware vs VeloxQ quantum-inspired heuristics~\cite{tuziemski2025veloxq, tuziemski2025recentquantumruntimedisadvantages, hanussek2025solvingquantuminspireddynamicsquantum, Robertson_2025, pawlowski2025closingquantumclassicalscalinggap} on real data, and \item implications for future hybrid architectures. \end{itemize} Table~\ref{tab::literature_ref} provides a brief summary of the similarities and differences of the present contribution to the ones in the literature most similar to it.

+This paper is organized as follows.
+Section~\ref{sec::model} introduces the proposed hypergraph-based formulation, its ILP encoding, and the corresponding QUBO reformulation.
+Section~\ref{sec::solution} describes the computational setup and reports results for real-world instances, comparing the classical ILP approach with quantum annealing and the quantum-inspired solvers.
+Finally, Section~\ref{sec::discussion} discusses the practical implications of the results, the current limitations of QUBO-based approaches, and directions for future hybrid classical--quantum methods.